-Gabby Petito autopsy: Strangulation can be precursor to homicide, domestic violence, experts say
+Gabby Petito autopsy: Strangulation can be precursor to homicide, domestic violence experts say

 GABBY PETITO: FEDERAL ARREST WARRANT ISSUED FOR BRIAN LAUNDRIE

 Petito's parents reported her missing eight days before her remains were discovered.
-The 22-year-old was traveling cross-country in a Ford transit van with her fiancé, Brian Laundrie, when she went missing.
+The 22-year-old was traveling cross country in a Ford transit van with her fiancé, Brian Laundrie, when she went missing.

 Before her disappearance, Petito and Laundrie were recorded in Aug.
-12 Moab, Utah, police bodycam footage following a domestic incident in which Petito takes blame for hitting Laundrie, though she does tell police that Laundrie grabbed her face.
-In a statement given to Moab police regarding the same incident that was revealed after the FBI discovered to remains, a witness describes a male — presumably Laundrie — apparently hitting and slapping Petito, a female.
+12 Moab, Utah, police bodycam footage following an incident in which Petito takes blame for hitting Laundrie, though she does tell police that Laundrie grabbed her face.
+In a statement given to Moab police regarding the same incident,, a witness describes a male — presumably Laundrie — apparently hitting and slapping Petito.

 CLICK HERE TO GET THE FOX NEWS APP

-Laundrie, 23, returned home to North Port, Florida, on Sept.
+Laundrie, 23, returned home to North Port, Florida, Sept.
 1 in the van without Petito, and her parents filed a missing person report on Sept.
 11. Laundrie is a person of interest in the case, and his whereabouts have been unknown for weeks.
-His parents reported him missing to North Port, Florida, police on Sept.
+His parents reported him missing to North Port, Florida, police Sept.
 17.

 On Sept.
 23, the FBI issued an arrest warrant for Laundrie, accusing him of bank card fraud.
 Authorities alleged at the time that he used an unidentified person’s Capital One card and the personal identification number to charge or withdraw over $1,000 between Aug.
 30 and Sept.
-1, during which time Petito was still missing.
+1, during which time Petito was missing.